GhozyElFatih/Skripsi-Automatic-Velocity-Pick-Seismic-Reflection-Using-CNN/README.md

 - LabelImg 1.8.5

 Any question or discussion for this research, you can hit me up through my email fatih.el.ghozy@gmail.com.
 For academic usage of this repository, kindly please citate my thesis.
 - Fatih, Ghozy El.
 (2021). _Pemilihan Kecepatan Otomatis Seismik Refleksi Menggunakan Convolutional Neural Network_.
 Skripsi.
-Depok: Universitas Indonesia.
-(Bahasa)
+Depok: Universitas Indonesia. \
+(Bahasa Indonesia)

 In english or other language and other format, just simply replace 'Skripsi' to language used, and make sure every citation information are there.